deweydbb/Shooter/README.txt

 	added remove health, get health, and add health functions Added projectile collision with characters
 	Started working on projectile replication but it needs work

+11/29/17
+C++ Changes:
+	Set gunOffSet to the scoket location of muzzle so it alwasy shoots out of the end of the pencil